quacksouls/bitburner/doc/guide/hgw.md

    your botnet a combination of servers having enough RAM to run [`hack.js`](script/hgw/hack.js) and allow you to steal 50% of the target's money.
+1. _Loop._ Repeat steps 4 and 5.
+Cycle back to the _prep_ and _hack_ operations.
+   Repeat as often as necessary or, better yet, loop through the _prep_ and _hack_ operations infinitely many times.
+As you are relying on the RAM of world servers, every now and then perform the _nuke_ and _scp_ operations to enlarge your botnet and hence increase the pooled RAM.
+On the other hand, after step 5 you might want to repeat everything from step 1 onward but this time you skip step 3 because you have already decided on a target server.

 Here is an [example sequential batcher](script/hgw/world.js) that pools the resources of world servers to hack a common target.